abathroomwithblacksnakeskinwallpapercirculargoldmirror

 Contrasting the metals is how you get the design to look intentional.

 So the colours need to stand out against each other.
 For example, a black and a brass finish would work well.
-Where as a nickel and chrome is hard to tell apart from a distance.
-An oil-rubbed bronze with a matte black is too similar.
+Whereas nickel and chrome are hard to tell apart from a distance.
+An oil-rubbed bronze with a matte black finish is too similar.
+Use one or the other.

 Stay away from mixing two finishes together from the same family as well.
 Like satin nickel and polished nickel next to each other.
 A strong contrast between metals makes the design look elevated.